How to Fix ‘Unidentified Network’ Issue with Ethernet?

 Renewing IP

-1. In the command prompt, type in the following:
+1. In the command prompt, type:

 ipconfig /flushdns